Sachin Gupta (musician)

-Sachin Gupta (born 12 August 1981 in New Delhi) is an Indian music director, composer, guitarist, record producer and a Singer.
-His work has spanned everything from playing live shows with his previous band 'Mrigya' to composing indie pop albums for artists like Atif Aslam, Alisha Chinoy, Jal, Ahmed Jahanzeb, Apache Indian and Mika among others.
-Termed by international media as the 'Flying Finger Melodies', his music, as he says, is inspired by real life instances, while his guitar playing has been heavily influenced by Yngwie Malmsteen.
+Sachin Gupta (born 12 August 1981) is an Indian music director, composer, guitarist, record producer and a singer.
+His work has spanned everything from playing live shows with his previous band Mrigya to composing indie pop albums for artists like Atif Aslam, Alisha Chinoy, Jal, Ahmed Jahanzeb, Apache Indian and Mika among others.
+Termed by international media as "Flying Finger Melodies", his music, as he says, is inspired by real life instances, while his guitar playing has been heavily influenced by Yngwie Malmsteen.

 Biography

 Sachin Gupta was born in a family of doctors and has studied science at school level.
-He was in Frank Anthony and spent a couple of years in Apeejay School in New Delhi.
+He was in Frank Anthony School and spent a couple of years in Apeejay School in New Delhi.
 Having gotten through IIT-Delhi in Mechanical Engineering, Sachin decided to instead study physics (honours) and went to Sri Venkateswara College in Delhi University.
 But after a year, he moved to study B.Com (Hons) at Shahid Bhagat Singh College while pursuing music simultaneously.
 He was introduced to the guitar at the age of 7 by his mother and ever since, he took music as his calling in life.

 He has performed at over 600 concerts across various countries including Dubai, London, Singapore, New Zealand and Australia that has included major music festivals such as the Jazz Fest, Edinburgh Fest and Scotland Fest.
 He met with the Vice-President of TIPS Films in London during one of his shows, and he moved to Mumbai in 2005.
-A progression into Bollywood came naturally to him.

-He married Sasha Agha, the daughter of Salma Agha.
-However, the relationship did not run smoothly.